YOUR REDEMPTION DRAWS NEAR

 When the Lord spoke of the coming of redemption the Jews who were listening would think of deliverance from the rule of the Roman Empire, of the restoration of the glory of the kingdom of David and Solomon, and also of the coming of the Kingdom of God to the earth.

-In those days came John the Baptist, preaching in the wilderness of Judaea, And saying, Repent ye: for the kingdom of heaven is at hand.
-(Matthew 3:1,2)
+In those days John the Baptist came preaching in the wilderness of Judea,

 It is clear neither John nor the Lord preached that the Good News was we would go to Heaven when we die.
 Rather, they both spoke of a kingdom that was at hand, a kingdom that was to come from Heaven and be installed on the earth.